opendocsg/slw-judgments-backfill/2007_SGHC_153/report.md

 39     Beckkett contended that this duty is not only owed to a mortgagor, but is also owed to a guarantor.
 This was made clear in _The Bank of East Asia Ltd v Tan Chin Mong Holdings (S) Pte Ltd_

-_and Ors_ [2001] 2 SLR 193 where G P Selvam J stated (at [21]) that “the mortgagee owed the duty not only to the mortgagor but to the surety as well”, and in _Beckkett Pte Ltd v Deutsche Bank Aktiengesellschaft Singapore Branch_ [2003] 1 SLR 321 (at [9]):
+_and Ors_ <span class="citation">[2001] 2 SLR 193</span> where G P Selvam J stated (at [21]) that “the mortgagee owed the duty not only to the mortgagor but to the surety as well”, and in _Beckkett Pte Ltd v Deutsche Bank Aktiengesellschaft Singapore Branch_ <span class="citation">[2003] 1 SLR 321</span> (at [9]):

- Where there is a guarantor, the duty extends to him as he has an interest in the sale as he is also liable for the debt remaining after the sale, see Standard Chartered Bank Ltd v Walker [1982] 3 All ER 938 [ “Walker” ], American Express International Banking Corp v Hurley [1985] 3 All ER 564 [ “Hurley” ] , The Bank of East Asia Ltd v Tan Chin Mong Holdings (S) Pte Ltd [2001] 2 SLR 193, Goh Chin Soon v Vickers Capital Ltd (formerly known as ST Capital Ltd) [2001] 1 SLR 728 and Bank of Credit and Commerce International SA (Licensed Deposit Takers) v Aboody (30 September 1987, Queen’s Bench Division, unreported).
+ Where there is a guarantor, the duty extends to him as he has an interest in the sale as he is also liable for the debt remaining after the sale, see Standard Chartered Bank Ltd v Walker [1982] 3 All ER 938 [ “Walker” ], American Express International Banking Corp v Hurley [1985] 3 All ER 564 [ “Hurley” ] , The Bank of East Asia Ltd v Tan Chin Mong Holdings (S) Pte Ltd <span class="citation">[2001] 2 SLR 193</span>, Goh Chin Soon v Vickers Capital Ltd (formerly known as ST Capital Ltd) <span class="citation">[2001] 1 SLR 728</span> and Bank of Credit and Commerce International SA (Licensed Deposit Takers) v Aboody (30 September 1987, Queen’s Bench Division, unreported).

 40     In _Walker_ , a decision of the Court of Appeal of England, Lord Denning MR held at 942: